 I could go on and on and on but I will stop here.

 A theology that works should be able to expound what the Scriptures clearly teach and accurately reflect the real world we live in.
-Calvin’s idea on Total Inability seems to fall short here.
+Calvin’s idea on Total Inability fall short here.
 From my view in the cheap seats, it appears to be a doctrine that doesn’t really work, or at least only works in a classroom.